profile picture

 The plight and promise of environmental microbial communities in the Anthropocene

 The Anthropocene is defined by extreme and rapid environmental change that is attributed majorly to human actions.
 Choose your favorite environmental or climate-related challenge (e.g., desertification, global warming, pollution, biodiversity loss, etc.) and it is sure to involve a microorganism (or entire communities of them).
-These microbes experience a multiplicity of related negative impacts and, largely due to the evolvability of microbes, also possess real potential to adapt and adjust to such change in ways that could be harnessed to combat many of the negative impacts of climate change.
+These microbes experience a multiplicity of related negative impacts and, largely due to the evolvability of microbes, also possess real potential to adapt and adjust to such change in ways that could be harnessed to combat many negative impacts of climate change.
 Together we could write a perspective piece on the good and bad sides of microbial response to an environmental impact of your choosing, hopefully illuminating potential solutions to some of the world's most pressing challenges today in the process.
-How you will gather information: search scholarly databases such as PubMed and Google Scholar for scientific articles, speaking with experts in the field Skills you will learn: Comprehension of scientific literature, critical thinking, scientific writing, figure design, climate change impacts, environmental microbiology Potential student outcomes: Opinion piece, Blog post, Youtube video, Podcast
+How you will gather information: search scholarly databases such as PubMed and Google Scholar for scientific articles, speaking with experts in the field Skills you will learn: Comprehension of scientific literature, critical thinking, scientific writing, figure design, climate change impacts, environmental microbiology Potential student outcomes: Opinion piece, Publication, Blog post, Youtube video, Podcast

 Coding skills